 WVCHIP will have access to comparative data.
 Not only will this data enable the program to better assess its standing in relation to national trends, but it will permit a broader discussion on innovative approaches used elsewhere.

-7.1.1. $\boxtimes$ Quality standards
+7.1.1.
+Quality standards

-The same tools in place for the benchmark-equivalent plan will be used for WVCHIP.
+The same tools in place for the benchmark equivalent Medicaid managed care plan will beare used for WVCHIP.

 7.1.2.
 Performance measurement